giper45/dev-templates/README.md

 * `make install`: install the project dependencies.
 * `make dev`:  run in dev mode
 * `make run`: run the project with `live-server`

+### Frontend plain frameworks
+In this folder, are present frameworks that does not contain external dependencies, just plain javascript and html.
+For example:
+* bootstrap
+* react

+External `js` and `css` can be taken from `cdn` or installed locally.